 Latewood vessels almost begin from the central part of the growth rings (Merev 1998b).
 Individual cross-sectional area of latewood vessels predominantly relatively uniform (Huber 1941).Vessels solitary or in radially orientated to dendritic groups in latewood (Schoch et al. 2004; The Xylem Data Base).
 Appearance of latewood vessels groups (flames) narrow and clear (Huber 1941), strap-like or stream-like and bifurcation, if present, weak: small and clear (Fletcher 1978), narrow and strap-like; bifurcation, if present, weak (Walker 1978), narrow and strap-like (Feuillat et al. 1997).
 Axial parenchyma either diffuse or in uniseriate diagonal and tangential bands (Bozkurt and Erdin 2000; Schoch et al. 2004) and paratracheal (The Xylem Data Base).
-Perforation plates simple (Merev 1998b; Bozkurt and Erdin 2000; Schoch et al. 2004; The Xylem Data Base) and sometimes with square cells in uniseriate rays (Schoch et al. 2004).
+Perforation plates simple (Merev 1998b; Bozkurt and Erdin 2000; Schoch et al. 2004; The Xylem Data Base).
+All rays composed of procumbent cells (The Xylem Data Base) and sometimes with square cells in uniseriate rays (Schoch et al. 2004).
 Rays uniseriate and multiseriate, the latter up to 1 mm wide (up to 30 cells) and up to 5 cm high (Bozkurt and Erdin 2000; Schoch et al. 2004).
 Intervessel pits alternate (The Xylem Data Base).